tuftsdatalab/tuftsWorkshops/docs/tutorials/intro-to-python/lists.md

 ```
 ## Adding/Deleting Values

-We can change items in the list as well by assigning them to different values:
+To add values we can use the `.append()` method to add items to the end of a list:

 ```
 coverage.append(542)